 Resemble AI has revealed an alarming surge in AI social engineering, reporting over $200 million in financial losses from deepfake incidents within the first quarter of 2025 alone.

-Furthermore, the Deepfake Incident Report states that 68% of the analyzed were nearly indistinguishable from authentic media, as voice cloning becomes so easy that it only requires between three and five seconds of audio to reproduce someone’s voice.
+Furthermore, the Deepfake Incident Report states that 68% of those analyzed were nearly indistinguishable from authentic media, as voice cloning becomes so easy that it only requires between three and five seconds of audio to reproduce someone’s voice.

 The most common deepfakes are video-based (46%), followed by image (32%) and audio (22%).